94.5 F

 Overdose crisis spurs school notification bills, but key details still up for debate

 Virginia recorded 21,881 drug overdose emergency department visits in 2023, a 2% decrease from 2022, according to recent data by the Virginia Department of (VDH).
-Despite the slight decline, fentanyl overdoses remain a major concern, prompting legislative action.
+Despite the slight decline, overdoses remain a major concern, prompting legislative action.

-Executive Order 26 outlined a “comprehensive” strategy to combat fentanyl and opioid abuse, while Executive Order 28 directed the (VDOE) to ensure divisions notify parents of school-connected overdoses within 24 hours.
+Executive Order 26 outlined a “comprehensive” strategy to combat fentanyl and opioid abuse, while Executive Order 28 directed the Virginia (VDOE) to ensure divisions notify parents of school-connected overdoses within 24 hours.

 However, Executive Order 28 did not specify a deadline for when VDOE should issue guidance, and lawmakers say a legislative mandate for VDOE and VDH to set clear school protocols is long overdue.